+- Jewish Organizations, Chabads, Congregations and Clergy

+- Jewish Family and Child Services

+- Discharging hospitals, physicians, and coordinators

+- Home Health and home care agencies

+- Nursing Homes, Assisted Living and Adult Family Homes

+- VA

-- Jewish Organizations, Chabads, Congregations and Clergy - Jewish Federation of Greater Seattle - Discharging hospitals, physicians, and coordinators - County Area Agency on Aging. - Home Health and home care agencies - Nursing Homes, Assisted Living and Adult Family Homes - VA - HMOs and other payers - Washington State and County Veteran's Programs - 18.
-Identify whether any facility or practitioner associated with this application has a history of the actions listed below.
+- HMOs and other payers

+- State and County Veteran's Programs

+- 18. Identify whether any facility or practitioner associated with this application has a history of the actions listed below.
 If so, provide evidence that the proposed or existing facility can and will be operated in a manner that ensures safe and adequate care to the public and conforms to applicable federal and state requirements.
 WAC 246-310-230(3) and (5) - a.
 A criminal conviction which is reasonably related to the applicant's competency to exercise responsibility for the ownership or operation of a hospice care agency; or - b.
 A revocation of a license to operate a health care facility; or - c.
 A revocation of a license to practice a health profession; or - d.
 Decertification as a provider of services in the Medicare or Medicaid program because of failure to comply with applicable federal conditions of participation.